JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     [Travis](https://travis-ci.com/) accounts setup.
 If not then go set those up first and then return here.

-    In this guide we use Travis CI for deployment, but it is possible to customize Documenter such that other services can be used, see [Deployment systems](@ref).
+    It is possible to deploy from other systems than Travis CI or GitHub Actions, see the section on [Deployment systems](@ref).

 ## Overview